1. How many Fellows do you accept each year?

 You will need at least 2 years in order to have adequate time for the MPH and the Fellowship.

 There is no mandated clinical role.
 If you are applying for the Clinical Fellowship and if you have completed Pediatric Plastic Surgery Training, there may be moonlighting opportunities available through Children’s Hospital Boston.
-Likewise, there are no extramural clinical obligations for Fellows.
-Applicants with the appropriate credentials may apply for a Massachusetts license to pursue independent moonlighting opportunities.
+However, there are no extramural clinical obligations for Fellows.
+Clinical Fellow and Research Fellow applicants with the appropriate credentials may apply for a Massachusetts license to pursue independent moonlighting opportunities.

-Research Fellows must have completed USMLE steps 1 and 2 (CK and CS), or international equivalents, in order to be eligible for the Fellowship.
-Clinical Fellows must have completed their surgical training, and thus must have completed USMLE steps 1-3, or international equivalents, prior to applying.
+Research Fellows must have completed USMLE steps 1 and 2 (CK and CS), or non-US equivalents, in order to be eligible for the Fellowship.
+Clinical Fellows must have completed their surgical training, and thus must have completed USMLE steps 1-3, or Non-US equivalents, prior to applying.
 Fellows interested in moonlighting must have completed USMLE steps 1-3 and must obtain a Massachusetts license.